dlcifuentesl/UrbanRadioCober/README.md

 With UrbanRadioCober you can:

->Calculates the propagation losses and the impact.
+>Calculates the propagation losses

->Barriers on the radiated signal is.
+>The impact barriers on the radiated signal is.

 >Applying engineering design software for subsequent implementation.

 Author: Mario Salazar, Jhon Castaneda, Leonardo Cifuentes.

 Plugin home page: https://github.com/dlcifuentesl/UrbanRadioCober.git